KJES4/KJES4/README.md

 - 👋 Hi, I’m Kat
 - 👀 I’m interested in emerging technology.
-- 🌎 I’m currently on a pale blue dot suspended in a sunbeam.
+- 🌎 I’m currently on a mote of dust suspended in a sunbeam.

 <!---
 KJES4/KJES4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.